LGBTQIA+ Affirming Therapy

 LGBTQ+ Affirming Therapist in Fort Worth, Texas

 As an LGBTQ+ affirming therapist, my work is about helping you come home to yourself.
-I know how many layers can build up between who you are and what the world has allowed you to show.
-Therapy is where we begin to gently peel those layers back.
-You get to arrive as you are — unfiltered, human, and worthy of care.
+I know how many layers can build up between who you are and what the world has allowed you to show, and how exhausting it can be to carry those layers alone.
+Therapy is a place where we can begin to gently peel them back, at your pace, so you can arrive as you are, human, complex, and worthy of care.

 What This Space Can Help You With